Xetalim/trapping_internal_tides/README.md

 ## Running the model

-With the command `./micom1.x`, the model starts running.
+With the command `./micom1.x` found in the `run` folder, the model starts running.

 Three types of output files will be created;